witruuueyt/officeShipAR/README.md

 # officeShipAR

-Vuforia package is not included.
+No tgz files are included.